Create Message

 On this basis, you would then set up the Who by sending this campaign to all users who qualify or limit the users who qualify under Estimated reach.

-Deliver Action Based Messages
+Deliver Action-Based Messages

 You can trigger a message based on an action.
 Users receive messages when they perform an action in the app instead of waiting for the next app launch.
 It makes the messages more contextual and increases conversion.
 Campaigns with delays and app inbox coupled with a push message do not trigger instant messages.